-Canada has a rich history of right-wing extremism and neo-Nazism distinct from, but influenced by, United States and European hate movements.
-It's not nearly as fringe anymore, it has inspired terrorist attacks, and there will continue to be casualties.
-Perhaps more dangerously is the creep of their ideologies which are influencing our mainstream discourse and our politics, reducing the social consequences and thereby emboldening their proponents.
-For the first time since the WWII period, there's an officially recognized, obviously neo-Nazi federal party called the Canadian Nationalist Party.
-Their supporters overlap with the more mainstream People's Party of Canada which has attracted hate group supporters with their anti-multiculturalism message.
-Hate groups that call for the murder of politicians and nonwhite Canadians are holding regular demonstrations in cities across Canada.
-We are in a cold cultural war right now with flashes of terrorism.
-The good news is that we have a playbook to win, it's just a matter of resources.
-This webinar will provide an overview of the state of hate in Canada, how it is being countered, and challenges and proposed paths forward.
+Canada has a rich history of right-wing extremism and neo-Nazism, distinct from, but influenced by, American and European hate movements.
+It is no longer so marginal, it has inspired terrorist attacks and there will always be victims.
+Perhaps even more dangerously is the shift of their ideologies that influence our traditional discourse and politics, reducing the social consequences and thus emboldening their supporters.
+For the first time since the Second World War, there is an officially recognized federal party, obviously neo-Nazi, the Canadian Nationalist Party.
+Their supporters overlap with the more traditional People's Party of Canada, which has attracted hate group supporters with its anti-multicultural message.
+Hate groups calling for the assassination of politicians and non-white Canadians are organizing regular protests in cities across Canada.
+We are in a cold cultural war with bursts of terrorism.
+The good news is that we have a game book to win, it's just a matter of resources.
+This webinar will provide an overview of the state of hate in Canada, how it is being tackled, the challenges ahead and the avenues it offers.

 Where: Online, via Webex